Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Panel performance

 \subsection{Muon discrimination power}

-Muon discrimination refers to the ability to differentiate between muon and gamma events in the detector, as these distributions overlap in the energy spectrum for our system.
-For a given (low gain) ADC threshold, events with a greater ADC value (right of the threshold) are tagged as muons.
+Muon discrimination refers to the ability to differentiate between muon and gamma events, whose distributions overlap in our panels' energy spectra.
+For a given (low gain) ADC threshold, events with a greater ADC value (to the right of the threshold) are tagged as muons.
 We estimate the fraction of all muons that get tagged using a data-driven approach in which the gamma peaks follow a Gaussian distribution whereas the muon events are distributed according to a Landau-Gaussian distribution, as shown in figure~\ref{muonDiscr}.

 The muon tagging efficiency is obtained by integrating the Landau-Gaussian distribution from a chosen ADC threshold, which separates the two distributions, and normalizing by the marginalized Landau-Gaussian distribution.
 We chose this threshold to be 1600\,ADC.
-We find that the ratio of muons that are tagged above that threshold is $(99.3\,+0.7\,-1.0)\%$.
+We find that the ratio of muons that are tagged above that threshold for Prototype 1 is $(99.3\, \substack{+0.7\\-1.0})\%$.
 Similarly, for that particular threshold choice, the false positive rate from gamma events corresponds to 0.34\,Hz for a self-triggered single module.
-To estimate the induced deadtime, we assume a similar false-positive rate underground at LNGS and an estimated covered area of 78\,m$^2$ by the complete muon veto system.
+To estimate the induced deadtime, we conservatively~\cite{Haffke_2011,JRC135812} assume a similar false-positive rate underground at LNGS, and an estimated coverage area of 78\,m$^2$ by the complete muon veto system.
 We expect an induced deadtime of $<1\%$ in CUPID for a veto window of 0.5\,ms (CUPID's light detector rise-time~\cite{CUPID:2025avs}) by assuming coincidence hits between two panels intersected by the muon track.
-This meets CUPID's deadtime requirement of $<1\%$, and it is mainly dominated by false-positive events from the gamma peak leaking into the muon peak, making the induced rate from real muon events negligible.
+This meets CUPID's deadtime requirement of $<1\%$, and is mainly dominated by false-positive events from the gamma peak leaking into the muon peak, making the induced rate from real muon events negligible.
+This estimation was not performed for Prototype 2 since the gamma/muon separation is not resolvable.